 Police artists worked in the Supreme Court of Tasmania from as early as 1824.
-An album of portraits of “prisoners taken in the dock” (Dunbar, QVMAG catalogue 1991:25) by Thomas Bock, the father of Thomas Nevin’s mentor Alfred Bock, was on sale at the Sydney booksellers Angus and Robertson in 1910 when collector William Dixson bought it and bequeathed it eventually to the State Library of New South Wales.
+An album of portraits of “prisoners taken in the dock” (Dunbar, QVMAG catalogue 1991:25) by Thomas Bock, the father of photographer Thomas Nevin’s close associate Alfred Bock, was on sale at the Sydney booksellers Angus and Robertson in 1910 when collector William Dixson bought it and bequeathed it eventually to the State Library of New South Wales.

 State Library of NSW

 Image no: a933021h

 f.18 Thomas Jeffries: on Trial for the Murder of / Mr Tibbs’ Infant.
 20.9 x 15.2 cm.

 Thomas Bock – Sketches of Tasmanian Bushrangers, ca. 1823 – 1843

 DL PX 5.
 Sir William Dixson bequest, 1952

 The catalogue notes for an exhibition of Thomas Bock’s works held in 1991 state:

 The album of drawings consists of seventeen pencil portraits of notorious bushrangers of the 1820s taken while the subjects were being tried ….
 When William Dixson bought the album from the Sydney bookseller Angus and Robertson in 1910 it came with four albums of original documents, police reports and depositions relating to the exploits of the Tasmanian bushrangers.
 Clearly the documents and the drawings had been collected together as historical evidence – but by whom is not known.